CNCO: 2016: Primera Cita and breakthrough success

 On January 29, 2016, they released their debut single, "Tan Fácil", which debuted on Billboard's Latin Rhythm Airplay at number 25, number 23 on the Hot Latin Songs chart, and instantly topped the U.S. iTunes Latino charts, later peaking at number one on the Latin Airplay chart.
 On January 30, 2016, they held their first concert in The Fillmore Miami Beach.

 On February 12, CNCO started touring as opening acts on Ricky Martin's One World Tour for some of his shows in the U.S., including Hollywood, Florida San Juan, Puerto Rico, and parts of South America, including Chile and Argentina.

 On May 13, they released their second single, "Quisiera", which peaked on Billboard's Hot Latin Songs at number 29, with its music video premiering on June 3.
 In May, they sang the national anthem at Yankee Stadium.
 On July 13, the band was nominated for six awards, at Premios Juventud and won five for the Most – "Tan Fácil", My Pop/Rock Artist Producers' Choice Award, My Favorite Twitter Celebrity, and My Favorite Fan-Army; they also performed at the ceremony.

 CNCO performing in their first concert in January 2016.

 In August, their fans, called "CNCOwners", voted the band first place in Billboard's "Favorite New Latin Boy Band Poll'.
 On August 23, the group asked fans to locate hotspots for songs from their upcoming album, in a Pokémon Go inspired game, called 'CNCOGo', and Ecuadorian fans found the first song, "Cometa".

-On August 26, their first album, Primera Cita, (First Date, in English), produced by Wisin, was released.
+On August 26, their first album, Primera Cita produced by Wisin, was released.
 Wisin spoke about their album saying, "It is a union of countries and cultures.
 It is what keeps us growing because the people can understand that we can unite different genres."
 The album has fourteen tracks and includes an urban remix of "Tan Fácil" featuring the rapper, and a ballad version of the song "Quisiera" featuring Spanish singer Abraham Mateo.
 On its release date, the band met fans while traveling with Ricky Martin on his tour, and they gave a concert at the Miami International Mall to celebrate the album's debut.

 In November, they filmed a new music video for one of the songs on Primera Cita, "Para Enamorarte", at the Los Angeles Ramon C. Cortines School of Visual and Performing Arts.
 It was produced in conjunction with Toyota and included fans who also selected the ending of the video.
 A video clip was scheduled for airing on La Banda's season finale on December 11, then on Toyota's Latino Facebook page and on YouTube.
 They also announced plans for their first headlining tour in February 2017 in Latin America.
 On October 7, they released the single "Reggaetón Lento (Bailemos)", which peaked at number 6 on the Billboard Hot Latin Songs chart and number 11 on the Bubbling Under Hot 100.